 02 of 05

 If buying a bed is on your list of things to get for a first apartment, this is the one item where you should not scrimp.
-A quality mattress doesn't have to be super expensive, but getting one brand new is far preferable to buying one used.
-Save money on other furnishings (coffee table, dining room table, etc) and get the best mattress you can.
+A quality mattress doesn't have to be super-expensive, but getting one brand-new is far preferable to buying one used.
+Save money on other furnishings and get the best mattress you can.

 Other Items Needed for the Bedroom

-- Pillows: Don't forget pillow covers - they will extend the life of pillows.
+- Pillows: Don't forget pillow covers, as they will extend the life of pillows.

-- Under-bed storage: Useful for large items like blankets, extra sheets, towels, etc.
+- Under-bed storage: Useful for large items like blankets, extra sheets, and towels

 03 of 05

-If you are sharing a bathroom in your first apartment, it might be a good idea to keep your personal toiletries in your bedroom and use a carrier to take them with you to the bathroom, just to keep things peaceful.
-The last thing anyone wants is to find out their roommate is using their roll-on deodorant or bar of soap.
+If you are sharing a bathroom in your first apartment, it might be a good idea to keep your personal toiletries in your bedroom and use a carrier to take them with you.
+The last thing anyone wants is to find out their roommate is using their deodorant or bar of soap.
 If you are fortunate to have your own bathroom, then make it work for you by staying organized and, most of all, clean!

 What to Get for Your Bathroom